Pheasant Hunting in Connecticut

 Birds will be stocked in the west at Goshen WMA, Naugatuck SF (Hunters Mnt), Skiff Mountain Coop WMA, Simsbury WMA and Suffield WMA.

-Birds will be stocked in the east at Bartlett Brook WMA, Cromwell Meadows WMA, Mansfield Hollow Field Trial Area, Meadow Brook WMA, Nathan Hale SF, Pachaug SF (songbird area), Quinebaug River WMA (hatchery) and Wangunk Meadows WMA.
+Birds will be stocked in the east at Bartlett Brook WMA, Cromwell Meadows WMA, Mansfield Hollow Field Trial Area, Meadow Brook WMA, Nathan Hale SF, Pachaug SF (songbird area), Quinebaug River WMA (Hatchery and Sugarbrook FTA) and Wangunk Meadows WMA.

 All Junior Hunters must buy a Resident Game Bird Conservation Stamp and secure a Junior Hunter Training Day reservation on the Online Sportsmen Licensing System to participate.
 A number of clubs around the state may be offering Junior Pheasant Hunts on this day and other fall dates.
 Please see the Junior Hunter webpage for instructions and details about the various events being offered.